5 of the World’s Most Unusual Plants

 Venus Flytrap, Eastern Carolina

-When an insect or spider that crawls along the leaves contacts a hair, the trap prepares to close and only snaps if another contact occurs within about twenty seconds after the first hit.
+When an insect or spider crawls along the leaves and contacts hair, the trap prepares to close and only snaps if another contact occurs within about twenty seconds after the first hit.
 Triggers can happen when a tenth of the insect is in touch.